-Use the medication as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
+Apply the missed dose as soon as you remember.
+Skip the missed dose if it is almost time for your next dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using betamethasone and calcipotriene and call your doctor at once if you have any of these serious side effects:
+Stop using the medicine and call your doctor at once if you have:

 pus, swelling, redness, increased itching, or other signs of skin infection;

-Less serious side effects may include:
+Common side effects may include:

-changes in the color of treated skin areas.
+changes in skin color.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect betamethasone and calcipotriene?
+What other drugs will affect Taclonex Scalp?